 Explore the Art and Heritage Scene

-Prince Albert has attracted artists, writers and creatives for decades, drawn by the light, the silence and the affordable studio space.
+Prince Albert has attracted artists, writers and creatives for decades, drawn by the light, the silence and the available studio space.
 The result is a town with more galleries per capita than almost anywhere in South Africa.

 The Fransie Pienaar Museum tells the story of the town and the Karoo through photographs, artefacts and oral histories.
 It is housed in a beautiful Cape Dutch building on the main street and offers a surprisingly deep look at the region’s past.